 Millions of people actually have TMJ but only a few of them get diagnosis or treatment.
 In most cases it’s tolerable and manageable but the pain and discomfort can distract you from your work, sleep, exercise and leisure.
 For example, you’re in an important gathering or business presentation and you don’t want the jaw pain to distract you.
 It can also be a constant burden because in the back of your mind you know you have to do something about the pain.

-Here at Wellers Hill and Woolloongabba Physiotherapy we could do a proper diagnosis and design a tailored treatment for you.
+Here at Wellers Hill Physiotherapy, we could do a proper diagnosis and design a tailored treatment for you.
 Dentists and ENT surgeons send their patients to us when it comes to TMJ.
 Also, many patients now recognise how physiotherapy helps in effectively managing the pain and improving the range of motion of the joints.